-A major problem is that in order to have low conditionality financing under CFF (the so-called stand alone CFF purchases) a country would need to have a viable payments position except for the effects of the shocks, but such a country would normally have access to alternative sources of finance.
-On the other hand, countries with structurally weak payments usually have other forms of high-conditionality Fund financing including the PRGF or emergency assistance (IMF 2004b).
-Under current arrangements the facility serves no useful purpose and many EDs called for its discontinuation during the recent review, acknowledging that the CFF is not an attractive option for low-income countries given its non-concessional nature (IMF 2004c).
+Fund lending in response to trade shocks is needed when financial markets are not willing to provide counter-cyclical finance.
+As noted the CFF was established in 1963 as an additional lowconditionality facility to help developing countries experiencing temporary shortfalls in export earnings due to external shocks in order to avoid undue retrenchment.
+Modifications made over the years have tightened conditions attached to the CFF, and the facility has not been used since the last review in 2000 despite two recognized temporary shocks including the attacks of September 2001 which affected earnings from tourism in the Caribbean region (IMF, 2004b).
+A major problem is that in order to have low conditionality financing under CFF (the socalled stand alone CFF purchases) a country would need to have a viable payments position except for the effects of the shocks, but such a country would normally have access to alternative sources of finance.
+On the other hand, countries with structurally weak payments usually have other forms of highconditionality Fund financing including the PRGF or emergency assistance (IMF, 2004b).
+Under current arrangements the facility serves no useful purpose and many Executive Directors called for its discontinuation during the recent review, arguing that the CFF is not an attractive option for low-income countries given its non-concessional nature (IMF, 2004c).

 It is generally recognized that IMF quotas have considerably lagged behind the growth of global output and trade.
-According to one estimate, in 2000 they stood at 4 percent of world imports compared to 58 percent in 1944 (Buira 2003b, p.
-9).
+According to one estimate, in 2000 they stood at 4 per cent of world imports compared to 58 per cent in 1944 (Buira, 2003b: 9).
 It is, however, often argued that this does not imply that the size of the Fund would need to be raised considerably in order to keep up with growth in world trade because closely integrated and rapidly expanding financial markets now provide alternative sources of liquidity, and the move to floating together with the universal convertibility of several currencies have reduced the need for international reserves.
 While this may well be so for more advanced countries, many developing countries continue to depend on multilateral financing since market liquidity tends to disappear at the time when it is most needed.
 These countries are also more vulnerable to external shocks, be it in trade or finance.

 An across the board increase in the size of the Fund may not address the problems faced by many developing countries because of the small size of their quotas.
-It is known that the current distribution of quotas does not reflect the relative size of the economies of the countries members to the IMF, and a redistribution of quotas based on actual shares of countries in aggregate world output would raise the proportion of IMF quotas allocated to developing countries, particularly if incomes are valued at purchasing power parities (PPP) rather than market exchange rates (Buira 2003b).
-However, this would only address a small part of the problem: according to the IMF World Economic Outlook, the share of advanced countries in aggregate GDP at PPP is close to 58 percent while their share in IMF quotas is just over 60 percent.
-For developing countries these numbers stand at around 38 and 30 percent respectively.
+It is known that the current distribution of quotas does not reflect the relative size of the economies of the countries member to the IMF, and a redistribution of quotas based on actual shares of countries in aggregate world output would raise the proportion of IMF quotas allocated to developing countries, particularly if incomes are valued at purchasing power parities (PPP) rather than market exchange rates (Buira, 2003b).
+However, this would only address a small part of the problem: according to the IMF World Economic Outlook, the share of advanced countries in aggregate GDP at PPP is close to 58 per cent while their share in IMF quotas is just over 60 per cent.
+For developing countries these numbers stand at around 38 and 30 per cent respectively.
+Moreover, a redistribution of quotas would not produce a tangible increase in the share of lowincome developing countries which do not have adequate access to international financial markets.